 When you look at the wages you can get from working online, teaching at a school, or working for some big company like Amazon or Expedia you’ll come away with more money in your pocket at the end of the month than you would in other European countries.
 It’s not cheap like in Asia but it’s a good temporary home while saving a bit of extra cash.
 Especially if you’re a Digital Nomad!

 If you’re a social person and love going out for drinks and meeting friends for dinner then you don’t have to worry about spending too much money in Prague.
 Especially if you’re willing to eat like a local and try delicious Czech food you’ll have no problem!
-Jo does it all the time and rarely spends more than 10$ USD for a meal and a large beer.
+Jo does it all the time and rarely spends more than $10 USD for a meal.

 Rent is cheap too

 You can also find relatively inexpensive apartments.
-Especially if you don’t move to Prauge in the peak months of August-October when lots of Erasmus and expats are moving into the city.
-You could easily go about paying 380$ USD for a room in a shared apartment close to the city center.
+Especially if you don’t move to Prague in the peak months of August-October when lots of Erasmus and expats are moving into the city.
+You could easily go about paying $380 for a room in a shared apartment close to the city center.
 One of the most beautiful cities in the world and you can pay under $400 for a room.

 Reason #5: Rich in history

-Prague’s castle is the oldest, largest, big castle in the world dating all the way back to the 9th century.
+Prague’s castle is the oldest, largest, (big) castle in the world dating all the way back to the 9th century.
 If that doesn’t scream history then we don’t know what does.
 Also, there’s about a million good spots to take great pictures of the castle around the city.
 Especially around sunset, it looks awesome!
 If you’re big into castles and history, try going on a guided tour such as this Prague Castle Walking Tour Including Admission Tickets so you can get ALL the information about the castle and it’s history.